 Doing aerobics during pregnancy will not only get your blood pumping but also help you with balance which tends to tank a bit as our bodies change.

 What you’ll need: Once you find a class or DVD that’s the right fit for you, you’ll probably also want to get some plus size maternity workout clothes and comfortable tennis shoes.

 Prenatal yoga is for everybody!
 Don’t let being plus size to hold you back from going to a prenatal yoga class.

 Like all pregnancy-friendly exercises you can do in a group setting, a prenatal yoga class is a great place to make new mama friends.
 Prenatal yoga not only helps you with strength and balance but also helps you to learn how to tune into your baby and your body during pregnancy.

 You’ll feel connected to yourself and your belly in a whole new way and maybe learn some meditation techniques to help you keep your cool while navigating motherhood as well.

 Be sure you go to a yoga class specifically for pregnancy or attend a yoga class where the instructor is trained in safe prenatal yoga poses.
 This is very important since there are certain poses and sequences that require modification during pregnancy.

-Check out our article on Yoga for Back and Hip Pain During Pregnancy by Amber from Body Positive Yoga.
+Check out our article on Yoga For Back And Hip Pain During Pregnancy

 What you’ll need: Comfortable walking shoes and clothes.
 Don’t forget your water bottle!